 I first visited Cusco’s now world-famous Rainbow Mountain about four years ago.
 At the time, it had just been recently discovered.
 Something like that doesn’t stay hidden for long, though.
 It has easily become Cusco’s most popular day trip, and one that often sets travelers up for disappointment.
 Don’t get me wrong, I had an incredible time at Vinicunca (Rainbow Mountain).
 The hike is gorgeous, although difficult, especially if one has not adjusted properly to the altitude.
 However, a mixture of volatile weather conditions, high altitudes, and severe over-tourism can lead to a less-than-pleasant experience these days.

 This leads me to Palccoyo, what is known around Cusco as the new Rainbow Mountain.
 To not get the two Rainbow Mountains confused, we’ll call them by their local names, Vinicunca (the OG Rainbow Mountain) and Palccoyo.
 I went with two of my friends as they went to book a tour for Vinicunca, whose price had dropped to a measly 50 soles ($15 US) thanks to the high competition between tour agencies.
 I paid 80 soles ($25 US) for my tour back in the day.
 Not wanting to do Vinicunca again, I decided to ask about the alternative Rainbow Mountain, Palccoyo.
-Since it is lesser-known and equally as difficult to drive to, the price was a whopping 110 soles ($33 US), although I managed to haggle it down to a clean 100 soles.
+Since it is lesser-known and equally as difficult to drive to, the price was quite a bit more expensive, although you might be able to haggle it down if you book multiple tours.
+It is less popular, so the price will often be lower if you can find a few friends to book it with.

 What To Bring For Palccoyo